 Filed under: Illness

-Performing physical activity—whether exercise or mission demands—at moderate (4,000–7,900 ft or 1,200–2,400 m) and high (7,900–13,000 ft or 2,400–4,000 m) altitudes can be challenging.
-At high altitude, oxygen pressure is lower, which results in less oxygen in the blood and muscle tissues.
-And as altitude increases, there’s a decrease in air temperature (about 2°F for every 500 ft or 150 m), less moisture (resulting in drier air), and increased solar radiation.
-Use sunscreen, drink plenty of water, and watch out for the signs of acute mountain sickness: headache, nausea, shortness of breath, and impaired cognition and balance.
+Performing physical activity—whether you’re at the gym or on a mission—at moderate (4,000–7,900 ft or 1,200–2,400 m) and high (7,900–13,000 ft or 2,400–4,000 m) altitudes can be challenging.
+At high altitude, oxygen pressure is significantly lower, which results in less oxygen in the blood and muscle tissues.
+And as altitude increases, there’s also a decrease in air temperature (about 2°F for every 500 ft or 150 m), less moisture (resulting in drier air), and increased solar radiation.
+AMS can affect anyone who is unacclimatized and ascends too rapidly to high altitudes.
+Symptoms can include headache, nausea, fatigue, dizziness, vomiting, sleep problems, shortness of breath, dehydration, and impaired cognition and balance.

 The risk and severity of altitude sickness are greater above 4,000 meters, and treatment might require evacuation to lower altitude or immediate medical attention.
 To reduce your risk of AMS, wear sunscreen, drink water, and try to limit your physical activity at altitude for the first 24 hours.
 Acclimate to moderate elevations (2,000–3,000 m), if possible.

 With current and future military operations in mountainous regions, the issue of AMS is a serious concern.
 However, leaders can help manage and perhaps prevent AMS among Warfighters by being aware of the elevation, types of activities, and lengths of stay at altitudes.
 Visit HPRC’s Altitude section to learn more about performance at altitude.